idewcomputing/project-trivia-health/trivia/index.md

 - **A marketing card** (3” x 5”) that promotes your team’s trivia game with classmates and the community.
 - **A well-coordinated presentation** that demonstrates the trivia app and explains the process of developing it to visitors of your school.
 - **A prepared personal perspective** for you, as an individual, to share your unique responsibilities and experiences during the project, including how your future goals and interests have been shaped.

+### Recommended Production Tools

+* [Google Drive](https://drive.google.com) - for team file management and Docs, Sheets, Slides, and Drawings.
+* [CodePen](https://codepen.io) - For code practice exercises.
+Also, _CodePen Projects_ is a potential choice as a code editor for the trivia project.
+* [Marvel App](https://marvelapp.com) - A digital prototyping tool.
+* Analog Tools - Of course paper, pencils, markers, whiteboards, and sticky notes are valuable on any day.
+* Digital Camera / Phone - Photographs of sketches, paper notes and whiteboard notes.

 <footer>&nbsp;</footer>